 NOTE: How to the PEGC interacts with 5GS to initiate PDU Session Modification is referred to section 4.3.3.2 of TS 23.502[5].

-3a-3b.
-The PEGC sends PIN Communication Create/Update/Remove Response to the PEMC or PINE.
+3a.
+The PEGC sends PIN Communication Create/Update/Remove Response to the PEMC.

+3b.
+If the request is triggered by PINE, step 3b is performed.
+The PEMC sends PIN Communication Create/Update/Remove Response to PINE.

+After receiving successful response, the PINE sends data through the PEGC to the 5GS using the PDU session modified in step 2.